 Each button has three speed ranges:

 The speed is selected by rotating the button on its axis until it snaps in place.
 (The speed chosen is visible when the handle is held in the right hand).
 These controls are independent of each other so one could fill fast and dispense slow.
-CHANGE SPEED WITH PIPET EMPTY.
-CHANGING SPEED WITH FLUID IN PIPET WILL RESULT IN LEAKAGE.
+CHANGE SPEED WITH PIPETTE EMPTY.
+CHANGING SPEED WITH FLUID IN PIPETTE WILL RESULT IN LEAKAGE.